GovindKalyanaMOJ/SpringBoot-Mustach-GovukStyle/readme.md

 - Clone this repository
 - Run the application as one would do with any spring boot application
 - Access the local host on port 8080 (if you have not changed any defaults)
+- You can build your application just by adding your code on top of this and push it into your own git repository.

-you can view an application with header, menu links, footer, single form element and a general greeting message with an an icon attached to it.
+you can view an application with header, menu links, footer, and a message with an icon attached to it.

+### Making of this prototype and fine points to be noted.